 November 4, 1943 he located and attacked a ship near the enemy base at the tiny island of Kapingamarangi, destroying at least one ship and damaging several of the eight fighter planes that attacked him.
 His log notes that Owens and Hunt were wounded, and the aircraft (#32080) was so badly damaged by 8 attacking fighter planes that they were forced to land at Munda.
 The earlier photo above was in front of aircraft #32076, destroyed on the ground at Guadalcanal’s Carney Field in an enemy night bombing raid September 20, 1943.

 He and his crew distinguished themselves with so many such courageous and creative missions that he was awarded the Distinguished Flying Cross and helped earn his crew the Air Medal, and his squadron an unequaled two Presidential Unit Citations.
 This remarkable crew was (in the #32076 photo above): Crew Commander Lt.
-J. F. Humphrey; First Pilot Lt. (jg) W. H. Heider; Co-Pilot Lt. (jg) A. M. Lodato; with R. M. Weston, AM2c (AB), Bombardier; J. E. Ready, ACMM, Plane Captain; D. L. Robinson, ARM1c, First Radioman; C. W. Hawkins, AMM2c, Bow Gunner; J. Laming, ARM1c, Top Gunner; O. L. Owens, AMM2c and B. Lofton, AOM2c, Waist Gunners; C. E. Hunt, AMM2c, Belly Gunner; and J. P. Devine, AMM1c, Tail Gunner.
-For more details see the VPB-104 wiki project page.
+J. F. Humphrey; First Pilot Lt. (jg) W. H. Heider; Co-Pilot Lt. (jg) A. M. Lodato; with R. M. Weston, AM2c (AB), Bombardier; J. E. Ready, ACMM, Plane Captain; D. L. Robinson, ARM1c, First Radioman; Claude W. Hawkins, AMM2c, Bow Gunner; J. Laming, ARM1c, Top Gunner; O. L. Owens, AMM2c and B. Lofton, AOM2c, Waist Gunners; C. E. Hunt, AMM2c, Belly Gunner; and J. P. Devine, AMM1c, Tail Gunner.
+For more details see the VPB-104 website and the VPB-104 wiki project page.

 His overseas missions completed, his next tour was back in the U.S. as a test and training pilot in Patuxent River, MD, during which time he went on to marry and start a family.
 Within a couple of months after the war ended he left active duty, though he continued to serve in the Naval Reserves for the next 20 years, retiring as a Commander.